Ore Mountains: Tourism

 In the Advent and Christmas season the Ore Mountains, with its distinct traditions, Christmas markets and miners' parades is also a popular destination for short breaks.

-Very unique and popular spa resort are located in Jáchymov in the Czech Republic.
+Unique and popular spa resorts are located in Jáchymov in the Czech Republic.
 In the historical town are some of the most unique spas in the world.
 Musculoskeletal system is treated here with radon water and direct irradiation.
 This treatment is suitable for vascular diseases.
 Furthermore, for the nerve, rheumatic diseases or inflammation of nerves.
 The most important use is the treatment of diseases of the musculoskeletal system (gout etc.).
 The spa was founded in 1906.
 One of the spa buildings is Radium Palace – spa neoclassical hotel palace, already at the time of its establishment in 1912 was one of the best that Europe could offer in the field of spas.

 With 960,963 guests staying for 2,937,204 nights in 2007 the Ore Mountains and West Saxony is the most important Saxon holiday destination after the cities, and tourism is an important economic factor in the region.
 Since 2004 the Ore Mountain Tourist Association (Tourismusverband Erzgebirge) has offered the Ore Mountain Card (ErzgebirgsCard) with which over 100 museums, castles, heritage railways and other sights may be visited free of charge.